Test-Time Scaling of Reasoning Models for Machine Translation: Results and Analysis

 \subsection{Effectiveness of Test-Time Scaling}

 \paragraph{General-Purpose Models Show Limited Gains from Increased Budget.} Our initial investigation focused on the efficacy of test-time scaling for general-purpose RMs, including the Qwen-3 and Cogito families, as well as the proprietary Grok-3-Mini model.
 These models were evaluated ``out-of-the-box" without any fine-tuning on our benchmark datasets.
-Figure~\ref{fig:qwen_and_cogito_grb_average} plots the average GRB scores across all datasets against varying thinking-token budgets for the Qwen-3 and Cogito model series.
+Figure~\ref{fig:qwen_and_cogito_grb_average} plots the average GRB scores (right axis) alongside the actual thinking tokens generated (left axis) for the Qwen-3 and Cogito model series.
 After a small initial performance gain when moving from a zero budget to a minimal budget (e.g., 100 tokens), the models' performance curves almost completely plateau in most cases.
-Further increases in the budget up to 2000 tokens yield no meaningful improvements, indicating that \textit{simply allocating more computational steps does not enable the models to produce more refined or accurate translations when they lack specific task-related knowledge.}
+A critical observation emerges from the thinking-token curves: despite being allocated budgets up to 2000 tokens, most general-purpose models fail to utilize this capacity.
+The actual reasoning length typically saturates around 600 tokens.
+This suggests that these models reach a ``reasoning ceiling'' where they autonomously terminate the deliberation process, indicating that \textit{simply allocating more computational steps does not enable the models to produce more refined or accurate translations when they lack specific task-related knowledge.}

 This conclusion is further corroborated and nuanced by our analysis of the Grok-3-Mini model.
 We analyzed its performance using both reference-based (GRB) and reference-free (GRF) metrics, visualized in Figure~\ref{fig:grok_grb_delta_bar} and Figure~\ref{fig:grok_grf_delta_bar}, respectively.
 Both metrics reveal a highly inconsistent, dataset-dependent impact.
 For instance, while higher effort improves scores on CommonsenseMT-Lexical across both GRB (+0.450) and GRF (+0.376), it significantly degrades performance on CommonsenseMT-Contextless in both cases (-0.780 for GRB, -0.367 for GRF).
 Crucially, the average effect across all datasets is negligible and even flips its sign depending on the metric: the mean GRB delta is a slightly negative -0.064, while the mean GRF delta is a slightly positive +0.033.
 Given that both scores are on a 100-point scale, these near-zero average changes underscore that the potential benefits and drawbacks of increased computational effort effectively cancel each other out, leading to no reliable overall improvement.